jcolag/entropy-arbitrage/2020-04-09-trek-conscience.md

 ![Ellen Terry as Lady Macbeth](/blog/assets/Ellen_Terry_plays_Lady_Macbeth.png "Ellen Terry as Lady Macbeth, which is definitely not foreshadowing")

-Meanwhile, the episode's title is from [**The Tragedy of Hamlet, Prince of Denmark**](https://en.wikipedia.org/wiki/Hamlet), which will be introduced into the story later, though doesn't seem to have much of an influence on the plot.
+Meanwhile, the episode's title is from {% wiki Hamlet|**The Tragedy of Hamlet, Prince of Denmark**|en %}, which will be introduced into the story later, though doesn't seem to have much of an influence on the plot.

-Finally, Arcturus and Boötis are also associated with the myth of a young hunter nearly killing his mother, who had been transformed into a monstrous bear, represented by the constellation [Ursa Major](https://en.wikipedia.org/wiki/Ursa_Major).
+Finally, Arcturus and Boötis are also associated with the myth of a young hunter nearly killing his mother, who had been transformed into a monstrous bear, represented by the constellation {% wiki Ursa_Major|Ursa Major|en %}.

  > Captain's log, star date 2817.6.
 Starship Enterprise diverted from scheduled course.
 Purpose, to confirm discover by Doctor Thomas Leighton of an extraordinary new synthetic food which would totally end the threat of famine on Cygnia Minor, a nearby Earth colony.